tuobangli/author_ber10/README.md

 # author_ber10

-go to Seoul the day after tomorrow 5.
+go to Jeju the day after tomorrow 11.